 So, here’s a start for the enthusiastic learner.
 With the help of this video from Julien Miguel, a French wine and language expert, this guide can go a long way to help improve your pronunciation.
-We’ve used English sounds besides the French names so you can pronounce the brand names a little more accurately, if you’re not there already.
+I’ve used English sounds besides the French names so you can pronounce the brand names a little more accurately, if you’re not there already.

 Bollinger – BO-LAN-JAY

 Two things to know here: ‘ge’ in French sounds like ‘j’ and ‘in’ sounds like the ‘an’ in lane.
 Even James Bond got the pronunciation of his favourite bubbles wrong in this film.
 We can all do better than Bond by following this guide.
 At the end, you say ‘ay’ rather then ‘er’, as you would with Taittinger (sounds like TE-TEN-JAY).